ebiiim/WAO-Loadbalancer/README.md

 1. Create a Docker image for kube-proxy

-    Create `Dockerfile` with the following contentes.
+    Create `Dockerfile` with the following contents.
     The original image has been confirmed and may be up to date.
     ``` Dockerfile
     FROM k8s.gcr.io/kube-proxy:v1.18.8
     COPY ./proxy /usr/local/bin/kube-proxy
     ```
     Copy the `proxy` built in the above steps to the same directory as the `Dockerfile`.
-    Create an image and push it to the your local repository.
+    Create an image and push it to your local repository.
     ```
     docker build -t [repository-address]/[image-name] .
     docker image push [repository-address]/[image-name]